uwcirg/fhir-questionnaires/README.md

 # Fields and how we use them
 - "id"
    - usage: this is how we refer to the questionnaire in code, CarePlans, etc.
-   - REQUIRED (same as standard), and we need it to be a known & reliable value (not assigned by the FHIR server) - that part is not per standard.
+   - REQUIRED 1..1 (same as standard), and we need it to be a known & reliable value (not assigned by the FHIR server) - that part is not per standard.
+   - QuestionnaireResponse.questionnaire points at this via eg "Questionnaire/CIRG-PHQ-4"
-   - example: "CIRG-PHQ9"
+   - example: "CIRG-PHQ-4"
    - Our profile: add the above info
 - "title"
    - usage: human friendly.